willfindlay/COMP5900T-Notes/midterm/midterm.md

 #### ACLs

 - each object (segment) has an ACL that specified allowed operations for subjects (processes)
+- ACL is stored in parent directory
 - entries are
     - `r` read
     - `w` write
     - `e` execute (`x` in UNIX)
+- for directories, 3 extra entries
+    - `s`
+    - `m`
+    - `a`
-- ACL entry for a process is included in its SDW for the segment
+- a process' ACL entry for a segment is also included in its SDW

 #### Protection Rings